Formula Three: History

 By the start of the 1980s however, Formula Three had evolved well beyond its humble beginnings to something closely resembling the modern formula.
 It was seen as the main training ground for future Formula One drivers, many of them bypassing Formula Two to go straight into Grand Prix racing.
 The chassis became increasingly sophisticated, mirroring the more senior formulae - ground effects were briefly used in the early 1980s but were banned, in line with other FIA single-seater formulae; carbon fibre chassis started to be introduced from the mid-1980s.

-Historically, March (up to 1981), Ralt (up to the early 1990s) and Reynard (1985–1992) had been the main chassis manufacturers in two-litre F3, with Martini fairly strong in France; Reynard pioneered use of carbon fibre in the mid-1980s replacing traditional aluminium or steel monocoque structures.
-Dallara however, after an unsuccessful Formula One project, focussed their attention on the formula in the early nineties and obliterated all the other marques with their F393.
-Within a couple of years, the chassis was considered a prerequisite to competitiveness, and today Dallara chassis are ubiquitous to the formula.
+Historically, March (up to 1981), Ralt (up to the early 1990s) and Reynard (1985–1992) had been the main chassis manufacturers in two-litre F3, with Martini fairly strong in France.
+Reynard pioneered the use of carbon fibre in the mid-1980s, replacing traditional aluminium or steel monocoque structures.
+However, after an unsuccessful Formula One project, Dallara decided to focus their attention on the formula in the early nineties and obliterated all the other marques with their F393.
+Within a couple of years, this chassis was considered a prerequisite to competitiveness, and today Dallara chassis are ubiquitous to the formula.
 In order to keep costs down, their chassis have had a three-year life-cycle, with only minor annual updates.
 It was agreed however to extend the life-cycle of the current F308 to four years to assist teams; this chassis however, has been replaced in 2012 with the new F312 chassis, intended to be run until 2017.
 Most F3 championships, most notably the British series, offer a secondary class for cars from the previous life-cycle in order to provide a cheap point of entry for lesser funded teams and drivers.